awsdocs/amazon-workmail-administration-guide/doc_source/email-flows.md

 Outbound email flow rules can be used to direct emails via SMTP gateways, or to block senders from sending emails to specified recipients\.
 For more information on SMTP gateways, see [Configuring SMTP Gateways](smtp-gateway.md)\.

+Outbound email flow rules can also be used to pass the email to an AWS Lambda function for processing after the email is sent\.
+For more information about using Lambda with Amazon WorkMail, see [Configuring Lambda for Amazon WorkMail](lambda.md)\.
+For more information about Lambda, see the [https://docs.aws.amazon.com/lambda/latest/dg/welcome.html](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html)\.

 The following rule actions define how outbound email is handled\.
 For each rule, you specify [sender and recipient patterns](#email-flows-patterns) together with one of the following actions\.